Supporting Thriving Communities

 Local Impact in Forsyth County

-We work closely with the community to ensure children in Forsyth County enter kindergarten ready to learn and leave set for success.
+We work with the community to ensure children in Forsyth County enter kindergarten ready to learn and leave set for success.

 What We Fund